SEO vs. SEA: When is which worthwhile?

 How long does it take for SEO to show results?

-First rankings on pages 2–3 are realistic after 2–4 months.
-For page 1 rankings with moderate competition, you should plan for 6–9 months.
-For highly competitive keywords (e.g., "insurance Vienna"), it can take 12–18 months.
-Organic traffic does not grow linearly but typically accelerates from month 6 onward, as Google places more trust in your domain.
+Initial rankings on page 2-3 are realistic after 2-4 months.
+For page 1 rankings in moderately competitive search results, you should plan for 6-9 months.
+For highly competitive keywords (e.g., "insurance Vienna"), it can take 12-18 months.
+Organic traffic doesn't grow linearly, but typically accelerates from month 6 onwards, when Google starts to place more trust in your domain.

-Can I manage Google Ads myself or do I need an agency?
+Can I create Google Ads myself or do I need an agency?

-In principle, you can manage Google Ads yourself – the interface is intuitive.
-However, our experience shows that professionally managed campaigns are on average 30–50% more efficient.
+You can manage Google Ads yourself – the interface is intuitive.
+However, our experience shows that professionally managed campaigns are, on average, 30–50% more efficient.
 An agency knows the pitfalls, uses advanced strategies like remarketing lists and bidding strategies, and has experience with A/B testing.
 For budgets under €500/month, self-management can work.
-From €1,000/month onward, professional management almost always pays off.
+From €1,000/month upwards, professional management is almost always worthwhile.

 SEO is an ongoing investment.
-After the initial optimization (technical + on-page), you need regular new content, fresh backlinks, and technical maintenance.
-Google changes its algorithm over 500 times per year – if you stand still, your competition will overtake you.
-However: After 12–18 months of active work, you can often reduce the budget and maintain the status quo.
+After the initial optimization (technical and on-page), you need regular fresh content, new backlinks, and technical maintenance.
+Google changes its algorithm over 500 times a year – those who stagnate will be overtaken by the competition.
+However, after 12–18 months of active work, you can often reduce your budget and maintain your current level of performance.

 Does Google Ads affect my SEO ranking?

-No – Google has repeatedly confirmed that paid ads have no direct influence on organic rankings.
-However, there are indirect effects: Through SEA, you gain data about converting keywords that you can use for SEO.
-Additionally, dual presence (organic + paid) increases the overall click-through rate by up to 25%, which can in turn positively affect your SEO signals.
+No – Google has repeatedly confirmed that paid ads have no direct impact on organic rankings.
+However, there are indirect effects: SEA provides you with data on converting keywords that you can use for SEO.
+Furthermore, the dual presence (organic + paid) increases the overall click-through rate by up to 25%, which in turn can positively influence your SEO signals.

-What minimum budget should I plan for SEO and SEA?
+What minimum budget should I allocate for SEO and SEA?

-For SEO, we recommend a minimum of €800/month (agency costs) for local businesses in Austria.
-For Google Ads, you should plan at least €500–1,000/month in ad budget, plus €300–500 for professional campaign management.
-Below that, the data basis is too small to optimize meaningfully.
-If your total budget is under €1,000/month, we recommend investing in SEO first – the long-term ROI is significantly higher.
+For SEO, we recommend a minimum of €800/month (agency fees) for local businesses in Austria.
+For Google Ads, you should budget at least €500–1,000/month for advertising, plus €300–500 for professional campaign management.
+Below this amount, the data is too limited for effective optimization.
+If your total budget is less than €1,000/month, we recommend investing in SEO first – the long-term ROI is significantly higher.

-Google Ads is an excellent testing lab for your SEO strategy:
+Google Ads is aexcellent testing laboratoryfor your SEO strategy:

 Conversely, your SEA strategy also benefits from SEO data: